Today, the Chinese smartwatch manufacturer, OPPO, has revealed that her team has changed the 1+1=1 magic for the OPPO watch 2.

 In order to reproduce this bug, a strange scene will occur late at night in Shenzhen Bay Talent Park: several young men holding computers will run and stop, frequently checking their watches and removing their headphones, occasionally gathering together to discuss for a while, and then running again.

-OPPO, Qualcomm, and Ambiq all voiced the same sentiment while researching the narrative behind the “Dual Engine Hybrid” technology: the smartwatch field is still extremely new and filled with a variety of options.
+OPPO, Qualcomm, and Ambiq voiced the same sentiment while researching the narrative behind the “Dual Engine Hybrid” technology: the smartwatch field is still extremely new and filled with various options.

 There’s a chance that steady iteration won’t work here, and the step-by-step strategy will fall short of meeting consumers’ needs.
 As a result, ridiculous magic is required at this level, and leapfrog innovation will emerge.
 In OPPO, this type of scenario of entering a new field and attempting to be the first is not unusual.